-Upper class amenity kits on Emirates are packed with bespoke beauty goodies from one of my favourite scents; Bulgari.
-In business you get a nourishing face emulsion, body lotion & 5ml eau de cologne, plus deodorant, shaving kit (for men), handkerchiefs, comb and toothbrush.
+Upper class amenity kits on Emirates are packed with bespoke beauty goodies from one of my favorite scents; Bulgari.
+In business you get a nourishing face emulsion, body lotion & 5ml eau de cologne, plus deodorant, shaving kit (for men), handkerchiefs, comb, and toothbrush.
 The same kit is supplied on Emirates in First.
-Each set comes with an exclusive fragrance—Red Tea, Black Tea, White Tea, Green Tea—developed for the airline to correspond with the colours of the national flag of the United Arab Emirates.
+Each set comes with an exclusive fragrance—Red Tea, Black Tea, White Tea, Green Tea—developed for the airline to correspond with the colors of the national flag of the United Arab Emirates.
 Scents and kits rotate every 90 days, so frequent fliers can get a variety of goodies.
-You can read my latest reviews of Emirates business class London to Dubai and Emirates business class Dubai to Cape Town.
+You can read our latest reviews of Emirates business class London to Dubai and Emirates business class Dubai to Cape Town.

-Emirates have introduced the world’s first moisturising pyjamas in first class designed for airline use and to overcome dry air thus giving the passenger a better nights sleep.
-They will be available to First Class travellers on Emirates overnight long haul flights.
-Economy passengers also get amenity kits boasting Bulgari—albeit a bit pared down version—on long-haul flights.
+Emirates have introduced the world’s first moisturizing pajamas in first class designed for airline use and to overcome dry air thus giving the passenger a better nights sleep.
+They will be available to First Class travelers on Emirates overnight long-haul flights.
+Economy passengers also get amenity kits boasting Bulgari—albeit a bit pared-down version—on long-haul flights.

 3. KLM First & Business Class Amenity Kits

 KLM (Royal Dutch Airlines) has a special place in my heart as I lived in The Netherlands when I was a little girl.
-KLM is part of the Sky Team alliance and currently have an exclusive partnership with Dutch haute fashion designer Jan Taminiau.
+KLM is part of the Sky Team alliance and currently has an exclusive partnership with Dutch Haute fashion designer Jan Taminiau.
 He’s created a series of bags for intercontinental flights in the KLM’s World Business cabin.
-Unlike other amenity kit pouches, these are six chic clutches (for women, pictured above) and wallets (mens) in 12 different colours that are designed for post-flight use.
-The bags are offered in addition to the airline’s exclusive Delft Blue houses, which are collectable ceramic gifts that have been a KLM gift since the 1950s.
+Unlike other amenity kit pouches, these are six chic clutches (for women, pictured above) and wallets (mens) in 12 different colors that are designed for post-flight use.
+The bags are offered in addition to the airline’s exclusive Delft Blue houses, which are collectible ceramic gifts that have been a KLM gift since the 1950s.

 4. Cathay Pacific First & Business Class Amenity Kits

 I also reviewed business class on Cathay Pacific on long-haul flights.
-Here you get an amenity kit designed by Seventy Eight Percent.
-Natural skincare products from Jurlique are included in the kit, which come in 12 colours and are presented onboard on a rotational basis.
+Here you get an amenity kit designed by Seventy-Eight Percent.
+Natural skin care products from Jurlique are included in the kit, which comes in 12 colors and is presented onboard on a rotational basis.